Rheinmetall Air Defence: History

-Oerlikon's earliest predecessor was Schweizerische Werkzeugmaschinenfabrik Oerlikon, founded in the Oerlikon district of Zurich, Switzerland in 1906.
+Oerlikon's earliest predecessor was Schweizerische Werkzeugmaschinenfabrik Oerlikon, founded in the Oerlikon district of Zürich, Switzerland in 1906.

 In 1923 it acquired a factory in Germany.
 It entered the anti-aircraft defence field in 1924.
 In 1936, it founded a purely anti-aircraft development company called Contraves (contra aves is Latin for "against birds", better translated as "anti-flying-objects") In 1989, the Werkzeugmaschinenfabrik Oerlikon-Bührle and Contraves merged to form the Oerlikon-Contraves Group, later renamed Oerlikon Contraves Defence.
 Oerlikon Contraves was purchased by Rheinmetall, a German armament manufacturer, in 1999, and renamed Rheinmetall Air Defence AG on 1 January 2009.

 Historic products

 American versions of the Oerlikon 20 mm cannon, such as the Mk 4, Mk 10, and Mk 24, were used extensively from World War II to the Vietnam War.
 As anti-aircraft weapons used by the US Navy, they were frequently the last line of defence against kamikaze attacks.
 Most combat ships from aircraft carriers to PT boats were equipped with Oerlikon guns.
 During the Vietnam War they were widely employed by riverine forces as anti-personnel weapons.
 They remained in service until the 1970s, when they were replaced by the Mk 16 20 mm cannon.

 Oerlikon also developed the following surface-to-air missiles: the RSA Missile, the RSD 58, and the Kriens RSC Missile.

 Oerlikons 20mm cannon was frequently used on Naval Ships throughout the 1920s, 30s and 40s.